 Finish: Almost floral in tone.
 Light and clean, but very hot at 110 proof.

 The cask itself holds about 2.5 bottles (750ml each), so there was a little ‘head room’ in the cask when I was done filling it.
 I replaced the bung, and set the cask in my pantry, atop my wine fridge where it sits just waiting.
 I do expect to lose some ‘angels share’, possibly a tad more due to not a complete fill of the cask.
 All told I figure I’ll likely get one full 750ml bottle, and a second 500ml fill from the two bottles I added to the cask.
+I recommend to use wine opener amazon, this is extremely effective when you have those older bottles whose corks may shred or fall apart upon opening, which is why restaurants that serve fine older wine will always use this style of corkscrew.

 And now the waiting really begins.
 Luckily for me, the smaller cask size actually accelerates the aging process due to larger surface area contact with the wood.
 The small 2 liter cask size roughly translates into an aging factor of 53 times faster than a normal sized cask.
 Because of this, the cask should begin imparting flavour and nose qualities within the first week of aging.
 Each week nearly acting like a relative year in a larger cask by my estimation.
 So, as you’d expect, I’ll be having a small taste every week and writing down my notes to contrast from the beginning distillate to the present week.
 I’m not sure when I’ll stop and rebottle, but I figure it will likely be after 3 weeks of no discernible change in flavour.
 That may come early in the process, or possibly months to a year from now, we shall see.